 Core Fund Asset Class Current Asset Allocation Long-Term Expected Nominal Rate of Return Long-Term Expected Real Rate of Return

-Global equities 49% 8.1% 5.5%
+Global equities 49% 8.0% 5.1%

-Fixed income 24.5 4.0 1.5
+Fixed income 24.5 4.9 2.1

-Inflation sensitive assets 15.5 3.8 1.3
+Inflation sensitive assets 15.5 4.0 1.2

-Real estate 9 6.5 3.9
+Real estate 9 6.3 3.5

-Private equity/debt 8 9.4 6.7
+Private equity/debt 8 10.6 7.6

-Multi-asset 4 6.7 4.1
+Multi-asset 4 6.9 4.0

-Total core fund 110% 7.3% 4.7%
+Total core fund 110% 7.5% 4.6%

 Variable Fund Asset Class

-U.S. equities 70% 7.6% 5.0%
+U.S. equities 70% 7.5% 4.6%

-International equities 30 8.5 5.9
+International equities 30 8.2 5.3

-Total variable fund 100% 8.0% 5.4%
+Total variable fund 100% 7.8% 4.9%

 Single discount rate.
-A single discount rate of 7.00% was used to measure the total pension liability, as opposed to a discount rate of 7.20% for the prior year.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.71%.
+A single discount rate of 7.00% was used to measure the total pension liability for the current and prior year.
+This single discount rate was based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 2.75% (Source: Fixedincome municipal bonds with 20 years to maturity that included only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of December 31, 2019.
+In describing this index, Fidelity notes that the Municipal Curves are constructed using optionadjusted analytics of a diverse population of over 10,000 tax-exempt securities.).
 Because of the unique structure of WRS, the 7.00% expected rate of return implies that a dividend of approximately 1.9% will always be paid.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments (including expected dividends) of current plan members.
 Therefore, the municipal bond rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.